 1Weather is free with ads or $2 without ads.

 Very few things on your phone are more important than battery life.
 Keep a close eye on it with this widget, which gives you a more detailed view than the icon in the status bar does.
 Tap on the widget to open the app, which provides even more information about your battery’s current condition.

 Battery Widget Reborn

 If Battery HD doesn’t offer enough customization for your needs, check out Battery Widget Reborn.
 It also displays extra information about battery levels, but with more options for specifying the size and color of the display image.
-And it’s not just a pretty picture: This widget also estimates of how long your device can last on its current charge, and offers its own power-saving mode to extend your battery life.
+And it’s not just a pretty picture: This widget also estimates how long your device can last on its current charge, and offers its own power-saving mode to extend your battery life.

-Evernote, free or from $35 a year
+Evernote is free or from $35 a year.

 Google Maps Directions